 First (and most important) of all, to access “adult” (including sex-related) content in Second Life, you need to enable it yourself.
 Second Life has a system of maturity ratings for its in-world content (regions, virtual products, classified ads), which enables you to not be presented with “adult”-rated content in search and on SL’s marketplace, and also warns you when you are about to enter an “adult”-rated region or smaller piece of land (parcel).
 By default, viewing and accessing “adult” content in SL is disabled.
 Hence why I explained that you need to go out of your way to enable access to such content yourself.
 So far, none of the pundits who bash SL for its sexual content has mentioned this simple fact.
 I wonder why.
 Incompetence, dishonesty, or both?

 Second, SL is not unique in having a thriving sex industry.
-IMVU has a thriving sex industry; in fact, it openly (and not very subtly) promotes itself on the “sex and romance” promise.
+IMVU has a thriving sex industry; in fact, it openly (and not very subtly) promoted itself on the “sex and romance” promise.
 Yet, oddly enough, it seems to be exempt from all the kink-bashing SL has received throughout the years.
 As a matter of fact, there’s a huge sex industry on the entire internet that dwarves SL’s own, and don’t even get me started on the commercial exploitation of sex in the “old media”.
 So, as I’ve explained in this and four previous articles on these pages, it’s hypocritical to single out Second Life and pigeonhole it as a den of iniquity, debauchery and (gasp!) sin.

 Third… Sex is nothing to be ashamed of.
 It may come as a bit of a surprise to many, but it really isn’t.
 I know most of us have been raised in societies where sex for non-procreational reasons, or non-conforming to the hetero-normative “ideal”, is portrayed as something inherently salacious, sinful, and / or downright evil; something you must not indulge in or explore, because, if you are seen as a sexual person, you run the risk of not being viewed as a serious person – at best.
 Sadly, such prejudiced, sexist attitudes about sex are still the norm, and sensationalist, titillating stories about “sinners” and “dens of debauchery” sell.
 Mr. McDonald knows it very well, and chose to pamper these views and capitalise on them to serve his own vanity.